Node Base Configuration

 tar -xvf <path to data directory>Configuration

 --rollup.historicalrpc: Enables the historical RPC endpoint.
 This endpoint is used to fetch historical execution data from Legacy Geth.
-This flag is only necessary for upgraded networks.--rollup.sequencerhttp: HTTP endpoint of the sequencer.pnc-gethwill routeeth_sendRawTransactioncalls to this URL.
+This flag is only necessary for upgraded networks.--rollup.sequencerhttp: HTTP endpoint of the sequencer.devium-gethwill routeeth_sendRawTransactioncalls to this URL.
 Bedrock does not currently have a public mempool, so this is required if you want your node to support transaction submission.
 Consult the documentation for the network you are participating in to get the correct URL.--rollup.disabletxpoolgossip: Disables transaction pool gossiping.
 While not required, it's useful to set this totruesince transaction pool gossip is currently unsupported.

 To generate the JWT secret, run the following: